PrajeetSingh/test_1/README.md

 PLEASE IGNORE THIS REPOSITORY!

 ### Making changes through GITHub
-This test is to make changes through GITHub and pull changes to computer.
+This test is to make changes through GITHub and pull changes to local repository.

 ### Testing another change from GitHub
-This is another test from Github to computer.
+This is another test from Github to local repository.

+#### Creating Conflict
+Here I am trying to create a conflict between GITHub and my local repository.